Nana-Soaps/Nana-Dashboard/README.md

 3. Server

-   - This is a REST API created using Express and Typescript.
+   - This is a REST API created using Express.
 The API interacts with data stored in a PostgreSQL database.
    - To run in local:

      1. get into the /server directory: `cd server`